Red Bar

-Image Reject / Rejection Mixer
+Image Rejection Mixer

-Image reject mixers, or image rejection mixers as they are sometimes known are used in a number of RF and microwave applications.
-Image reject mixers are can be particularly useful in reducing the overall system cost by enabling the complexity of filters to be reduced.
+Although they are more complicated and more expensive than standard mixers, image reject mixers are can be particularly useful in reducing the overall system cost by enabling the complexity of filters to be reduced.

 RF mixer image output